Successful Personal Statement For KCL Dentistry (Example + Expert Feedback)

 Discover our Premium Programmes today to learn how you can enrol and triple your chances of success.

-Dentistry Personal Statement
+KCL Dentistry Personal Statement (NEW FORMAT)

 Everyone has the right to a good smile.
 A smile can have a major effect on a person’s self-esteem, confidence and happiness.
 It would give me great satisfaction being able to have a positive effect on a patient’s quality of life by being able to influence these and many more factors.
 Dentistry as a prospective career path has always been a very appealing profession because I am interested in caring for people and also enjoy the creativity involved with the profession.